kubermatic/docs/content/kubermatic/v2.13/requirements/cloud_provider/vsphere.en.md

 #### User Cluster

-For provisioning actions of the KKP in scope of an user cluster, a technical user (e.g. `cust-user-cluster`) is needed:

 * Role `k8c-user-vcenter`
   * Granted at **vcenter** level, **not** propagated
   * Needed to customize VM during provisioning
   * Permissions
-    * Profile-driven storage
-      * Profile-driven storage view
     * VirtualMachine
       * Provisioning
         * Modify customization specification